 Frittatas are a quick and easy, delicious entree that takes only minutes to make.
-These sturdy cousins of the ethereal omelet are also a great vehicle for using leftover.
+These sturdy cousins of the ethereal omelet are also a great vehicle for using leftovers.
 Frittatas can be cooked on the stovetop, in the microwave oven, or baked in a regular oven; it all depends on the recipe.
 They are really quite foolproof; the only mistake you can really make it overcook it or undercook it, and that's avoidable if you pay attention.

 It's also easy to make a frittata using the stovetop method.
 All you have to do is beat some eggs with milk or cream, add everything from shredded cheese to cooked bacon to leftover pasta to rice pilaf, then cook.
 Watch the frittata when it cooks on the stovetop and under the broiler.
 Or make a baked frittata, following the instructions in Baked Cabbage Frittata.
 Use your imagination and enjoy: frittatas are good day or night!

 - Cheesy Pasta Frittata

 This is our classic standby whenever we have leftover cooked pasta in the house.

 - Pasta Frittata